 In July we reported here how Milford resident and parent of pupils at Milford School, Kate Tuck, had called for volunteers the clear two allotments which have recently been taken over by the school to create a “green space” for the children of the school to use.
-A great deal has been achieved since then and this is the September update.
+A great deal has been achieved since then and this is the October update.